-- Staff and visitor parking arrangements an adequate turning area will be provided at all times to ensure that no vehicles reverse out of the site entrance. - Arrangements and timing of deliveries to the site.
+• Staff and visitor parking arrangements - an adequate turning area will be provided at all times to ensure that no vehicles reverse out of the site entrance.

-- Arrangements for the removal of plant and equipment and waste vehicle and plant and equipment movement- An adequate turning area will be provided at all times to ensure that as no vehicle reverse out of the entrances of the site. - Pedestrian Routes Separate and dedicated pedestrian access routes and walkways will be provided around the site in order to provide safe access for site operatives and others around the site. - Segregation of vehicular and pedestrian routes. - Existing vehicular and pedestrian routes. - Maintaining access for emergency services. - Signage requirements. - Banksman requirements for the co-ordination of movements into, around and off the site. - Traffic plan drawings.
+- Arrangements and timing of deliveries to the site. - Arrangements for the removal of plant and equipment and waste vehicle and plant and equipment movement- An adequate turning area will be provided at all times to ensure that no vehicles reverse out of the site entrance. - Pedestrian Routes Separate and dedicated pedestrian access routes and walkways will be provided around the site in order to provide safe access for site operatives and others around the site. - Segregation of vehicular and pedestrian routes. - Existing vehicular and pedestrian routes. - Maintaining access for emergency services. - Signage requirements. - Banksman requirements for the co-ordination of movements into, around and off the site. - Traffic plan drawings.